 The Visual and Performing Arts Department has as its goals and objectives the use of the artist’s skills and training process as tools for life.
 A few of these objectives found in all Arts courses include tapping the creativity in the individual, developing skills of concentration and focus, valuing risk-taking as well as learning the world through a variety of artistic media.

-All Students are required to take the Creative Arts class during their Freshman Year.
+All Students are required to take the Creative Arts class during their 7th, 8th, 9th, and 10th grade.

 Designed to introduce students to the visual and performing arts and to encourage students to experience these arts as participators, this course is team-taught by members of the various arts departments.
-Students are introduced to the masters of dance, painting, music, and drama while they themselves learn some basics in acting, dance and music performance, and explore pottery, print making, painting, drawing, and sculpture.
-This course is designed to correlate with the Grade 9 history and English courses and culminates in the spring with an art exhibit of student work and a performance involving all the arts.
+Students are introduced to the masters of dance, visual arts, music, and drama while they themselves learn some basics in acting, dance and music performance, and explore pottery, print making, painting, drawing, and sculpture.
+This course culminates in the spring with an art exhibit of student work and a performance involving all the arts.